 - Restoring a Backup

-- Changing the Inform Address for Multiple Site Devices
+- Changing the Inform Address for All Devices in Controller

 - Related Articles

 The UniFi backup file has an extension of

 .unf and contains the settings and the database for the UniFi Controller.
 The database is not included in a "settings only" backup.
 The backup also includes the config.properties and system.properties advanced configuration files, maps, and any customized files in a site's portal folder.
 You can download a backup at any time from the Controller following the steps below.

 Users can generate a new UniFi backup file (

 .unf) at any moment by going to Settings > Maintenance > Backup > Click Download Backup button.
 You can modify the Backup Data Retention to hold historical data (select the days) or to save your Settings only before downloading.